-According to Abbreviationfinder, these two parties, already united in 1961 on the occasion of the elections, came to a disagreement which in 1963 resulted in exclusion from the Aubame government.
+According to Abbreviationfinder, an acronym site which also features history of Gabon, these two parties, already united in 1961 on the occasion of the elections, came to a disagreement which in 1963 resulted in exclusion from the Aubame government.

 M’Ba then attempted to dissolve the National Assembly and hold new elections to secure the parliamentary majority.
 Instead, he obtained many oppositions which resulted in a coup d’état on February 18, 1964, which was immediately repressed by the intervention of French troops, requested by M’Ba.
 Aubame, who had been the organizer of the uprising, was arrested and sentenced to ten years in prison.

 In April of the same year, new elections took place which entrusted the majority to M’ba.

 Strikes and unrest were the main feature of those years.
 In August 1969 M’Ba retired to Paris in poor health and was replaced by Omar Bernard Bongo, his deputy.

 In the elections of March 1967 M’Ba was reconfirmed as president but in November he died and Bongo took office again, and this time definitively, starting a national conciliation policy.